 Capitol Reef's Fruita Campground often fills to capacity during the park's busy season - typically April through October.
 Alternative locations for camping may be found in areas surrounding the park - on Bureau of Land Management (BLM) lands, national forests (USFS), and private campgrounds.
-Camping alternatives within an hour's drive are described below.
+Camping alternatives within an hour drive are described below.
 Many nearby public and private campgrounds are closed in winter; inquire locally for availability.

-(Distances to campgrounds are calculated from the Capitol Reef visitor center)
+Public Lands: Developed Campgrounds(Distances to campgrounds are calculated from the Capitol Reef Visitor Center)

-Capitol Reef National ParkRoads leading to these remote, primitive campgrounds may be impassable after wet weather):
+Capitol Reef National ParkRoads leading to these remote, primitive campgrounds may be impassable after wet weather.

-USFS (Dixie/Fishlake National Forest) - for more information, contact the USFS Fremont River District Office in Loa at (435) 836-2811:
+For more information, contact the USFS Fremont River District Office in Loa at (435) 836-2811:

-To the south (Boulder Mountain area, via Highway 12):
+To the south (Boulder Mountain area, via Highway 12)

-To the west (via Highway 24):
+To the west (via Highway 24)

 Public Lands: Dispersed Camping

-To the south:
+To the South

 Within Grand Staircase-Escalante National Monument (BLM), dispersed primitive and trailhead car-camping are subject to restrictions.
 Call (435) 826-5499 for information.

-To the west and north:
+To the West and North

 For information on dispersed camping on nearby National Forest land, contact the Dixie/Fishlake Ranger Office in Loa at (435) 836-2811.

-To the east:
+To the East

 For information on dispersed camping on BLM land to the east, contact the Henry Mountains Field Station in Hanksville at (435) 542-3461.

-The nearest campground and RV parks are located in Torrey, 11 miles (18 km) west on highway 24.
+To the WestThe nearest campground and RV parks are located in Torrey, 11 miles (18 km) west on Highway 24.

-Campground and RV parks are located along Highway 24 near Caineville, 19 miles (31 km), and in Hanksville, 37 miles (60 km).
+To the EastCampground and RV parks are located along Highway 24 near Caineville, 19 miles (31 km), and in Hanksville, 37 miles (60 km).